 - [Case Study] You are posted as the Medical Superintendent of a District level Govt Hospital which caters to the need of poor patients from surrounding rural areas along with the local people from the district town.
 As such the hospital has very good infrastructure and adequate equipment to cater to this need.
 It also receives sufficient funds to meet the recurring expenditure.
 In spite of this there have been repeated complaints particularly from the patients which include the following:

 (i) Very poor maintenance and unhygienic conditions in hospital premises.

 (ii) The hospital staff frequently demanding bribes from the patients for the services rendered.

 (iii) The negligent attitude of the Doctors resulting in times of casualties.

 (iv) Siphoning of a substantial stock of medicine by the staff and selling it out.

-(vi) There also exist a notorious employee union which puts undue pressure and resents any reformative step by the administration.
-Ponder over the situation and suggest effective ways to tackle each of the above mentioned problem.
+(vi) There also exist a notorious employee union that puts undue pressure and resents any reformative step by the administration.
+Ponder over the situation and suggest effective ways to tackle each of the above-mentioned problems.